-Can I put wood in the recycle bin?
+Can you put wood in the recycle bin?

-Even though it is a type of brown organic waste, wood requires a specialist facility to be recycled.
+Even though it is a type of brown organic waste, wood needs to be sent to a specialist recycling facility.

 For this reason, you shouldn’t put wood or timber into your green/food waste recycling bin.
-Depending on your council, this green waste is often taken to an industrial composting facility.
+Depending on your council, this brown waste is often taken to an industrial composting facility.

 A big, heavy chunk of timber isn’t going to break down any time soon.
 Even in an industrial composter!
 There’s a reason why solid wood is used in construction – it lasts a long time.

 Wood needs its own specialist facility to be broken down sufficiently enough to reuse.

 If you can’t put wood into the recycling bin, what should you do with your timber waste?